-Clinical outcomes of cemented double-tapered titanium femoral stems: a minimum 5-year follow-up.
+Clinical outcomes of cemented double-tapered titanium femoral stems: A minimum 5-year follow-up

 The clinical outcomes and radiological findings for cemented titanium stems remain controversial.
 In 2004, we produced a straight-collared double-tapered stem made from a titanium alloy with a smooth surface for cemented total hip arthroplasty.
 In this study, we retrospectively examined the mid-term outcomes of this stem.

 We retrospectively reviewed 61 hips that had undergone primary cemented total hip arthroplasty with a collared smooth double-tapered titanium alloy femoral stem, after a minimum of 5 years (mean 6.1, range 5.0-7.3).
 Patients were evaluated preoperatively and postoperatively with the Merle d'Aubigné and Postel hip score.
 Radiographic examination was performed for evaluation of the cementing technique, the alignment of the stem, subsidence within the cement mantle, radiolucent lines at the cement-bone or cement-stem interface, cortical hypertrophy, and calcar resorption.